-Decisions are mailed in the second week of December.
+Decisions are released in the second week of December.
 Please note that applying for Early Decision indicates a commitment to attend if admitted.

-Decisions are mailed in the third week of March.
+Decisions are released in the third week of March.

-You'll begin and manage your RISD application process by completing the application form provided on the Common Application website.
+You’ll begin and manage your RISD application process by completing the Common Application.
 There is a non-refundable application fee of $60 to use this service; eligible students may apply for a fee waiver.